mraht-abap-tools/ZCAS_RENAME_DEV_OBJECTS/README.md

 6. Enter new namespace, e.g. "/SCWM/"

 ## Exclude objects from renaming
-To avoid objects to be renamed unintended add their names semicolon-separated to file 'exclude.csv'
+To avoid objects to be renamed unintended add their names semicolon-separated to file 'exclude.csv'.
+Be aware that these files are being searched nonetheless for occurrences of objects still to be renamed.